OSADP/OpenAWAM/field_node/instructions.md

 this are readily available from multiple sources including the Raspberry Pi homepage, and the Raspbian project homepage.

-Once you've booted the machine and logged in e.g. via SSH, you'll be asked to configure the device.
-Normally the following should be done:
+Once you've booted the machine and logged in e.g. via SSH, you may be asked to configure the device.
+(If the device doesn't run this program automatically when you log in, you should run "sudo raspi-config".)

+Normally the following should be done, feel free to browse all the available options however:

 - Expand the filesystem to use the entire SD card.
+(May have been performed automatically when first booted)
-- Change the password.
+- Change the default password.
 - Set timezone.
 - Set locale.
 Default is Great Britain; U.S. users should instead use EN-US-UTF8.
+- Set the keyboard type.
+Default is for Great Britain and should be changed so that U.S. keyboards will work properly (the keyboard settings also affect remote access e.g. via SSH).
+- Set the hostname (see below for more discussion).

 Although it's not essential to set the timezone properly (all the central software requires is that the clock be accurate relative to UTC--a goal that